 Examination Dates and Locations

-The LNCC® examination is offered twice each year, in the spring and fall, at several test sites nationwide.
-The exam is offered via Computer Based Testing (CBT) only.
+The LNCC® examination is offered twice each year, in the spring and fall, at test sites nationwide.
+The exam is offered via Computer Based Testing (CBT) and Live Remote Proctoring.

 For information on joining AALNC, click here.